neighborhoods/Buphalo/README.md

 * Just don't include the Actor entry in the Fabrication File to begin with.
 * Remove the Actor entry from the Fabrication File.
 * Comment the Actor entry from the Fabrication File.
+* Include the equivalent file in path referenced by `Neighborhoods_Buphalo_V1_TargetApplication_BuilderInterface__SourceDirectoryPath`
+  * Buphalo will not fabricate files that already exist in the source directory path, since the idea is that they will be preferred over the fabricated files.

 ### Adding A New Or Updating An Existing Template
 * Copy Buphalo's `template-tree` directory to your software product's root directory.